vijishmadhavan/ArtLine/README.md

 # ArtLine

-The main aim of the project is to create amazing lineart portraits.
+The main aim of the project is to create amazing line art portraits.

 Sounds Intresting,let's get to the pictures!